-- generally similar in role, duties and status; and requires similar qualifications, training, skills and experience but may have a different 2 title/or unit allocation; and - is in the same general locality; and 3 applied to the employee immediately before the offer of employment .1 The following provisions shall apply to RTLB in regard to the 2011 reorganisation of the RTLB Service to deal with the formation of new clustering arrangements and to provide an orderly process to retain employment opportunities.
-For the purpose of the clauses below: (a) A 'lead school employer' is a school in a new or transformed cluster which has taken on the role of employing all RTLB within the new cluster. (b) A 'ceasing school employer' is a school that is ceasing to receive cluster resourcing for the RTLB they currently employ and which is therefore disestablishing existing RTLB positions. .2 When the new lead school employer is identified, and where it is not the current employing school, the ceasing school employer shall write to each RTLB it employs giving notice of disestablishment of her/his position from 27 January 2012. .3 Concurrently the new lead school employer will write to all permanent RTLB in ceasing employing - schools in the transformed cluster and offer her/him an equivalent RTLB position in the transformed cluster.
-1.4 Where an RTLB accepts the offer from the lead school employer s/he shall be appointed to that position, subject to the provisions below.
-RTLB who accept a position with a new lead school employer shall: (a) Transfer on to a base salary step no less than currently received. (b) Retain additional permanent unit(s) and/or management allowances allocated by the current employer under clauses 4.3 and 4.3A of the STCA for one year from the date of commencement with the new employer whilst the RTLB continues to hold an RTLB position in the new cluster. (c) Retain additional fixed term unit(s) and/or management allowances allocated by the current employer under clauses 4.3 and 4.3A of the STCA for the lesser of the term of the appointment agreed or for a maximum of one year whilst the RTLB continues to hold an RTLB position in the new cluster. (d) Retain payments made under the High Priority Teacher Supply Allowance (clause 4.13) or the Staffing Incentive Allowance (clause 4.12) as long as they continue to be located in the school which attracts such allowances. (e) Retain continuous service for leave purposes. .5 (a) Permanent RTLB who decline the offer of employment from the lead school employer shall be deemed to be in disestablished positions and the normal surplus staffing entitlements in 3.9.4 shall apply except that, for the avoidance of doubt, the parties agree that; (i) those provisions pertaining to school mergers or closures shall not apply, and; (ii) 3.9.2(c) does not apply. (b) The requirements relating to the refund of severance payments in clause 3.9.4(3)(f) and 3.9.4(4)(d) shall apply to RTLB taking up fixed term employment as well as permanent employment.
+1.1 The following provisions shall apply to RTLB in regard to the 2011 reorganisation of the RTLB Service to deal with the formation of new clustering arrangements and to provide an orderly process to retain employment opportunities.

+For the purpose of the clauses below:

+- A 'lead school employer' is a school in a new or transformed cluster which has taken on (a) the role of employing all RTLB within the new cluster. - A 'ceasing school employer' is a school that is ceasing to receive cluster resourcing for the (b) RTLB they currently employ and which is therefore disestablishing existing RTLB positions. - 1.2 When the new lead school employer is identified, and where it is not the current employing school, the ceasing school employer shall write to each RTLB it employs giving notice of disestablishment of her/his position from 27 January 2012. - 1.3 Concurrently the new lead school employer will write to all permanent RTLB in ceasing employing schools in the transformed cluster and offer her/him an equivalent1 RTLB position in the transformed cluster. - 1.4 Where an RTLB accepts the offer from the lead school employer s/he shall be appointed to that position, subject to the provisions below. - RTLB who accept a position with a new lead school employer shall: - Transfer on to a base salary step no less than currently received. (a) - Retain additional permanent unit(s) and/or management allowances allocated by the (b) current employer under clauses 4.3 and 4.3A of the STCA for one year from the date of commencement with the new employer whilst the RTLB continues to hold an RTLB position in the new cluster. - (c) Retain additional fixed term unit(s) and/or management allowances allocated by the current employer under clauses 4.3 and 4.3A of the STCA for the lesser of the term of the appointment agreed or for a maximum of one year whilst the RTLB continues to hold an RTLB position in the new cluster. - Retain payments made under the High Priority Teacher Supply Allowance (clause 4.13) or (d) the Staffing Incentive Allowance (clause 4.12) as long as they continue to be located in the school which attracts such allowances. - Retain continuous service for leave purposes. (e) - Permanent RTLB who decline the offer of employment from the lead school employer shall 1.5 (a) be deemed to be in disestablished positions and the normal surplus staffing entitlements in 3.9.4 shall apply except that, for the avoidance of doubt, the parties agree that; - those provisions pertaining to school mergers or closures shall not apply, and; (i) - 3.9.2(e) does not apply. (ii) - The requirements relating to the refund of severance payments in clause 3.9.4(3)(f) and (b) 3.9.4(4)(d) shall apply to RTLB taking up fixed term employment as well as permanent employment.